• Home

 Step 4: Repeat for the rest of your life, regardless of where you are and what you do.

-Valarie: There was a quote from you in your book which really stood out as I read it.
-I had to go back and read it a few more times just to let it sink in. “ Coming back to grips with life as it was meant to be lived will hurt.
+Valarie: There was a quote from your book that really stood out as I read it.
+I just had to read it a few more times to let it sink in. “ Coming back to grips with life as it was meant to be lived will hurt.
 It will bring discomfort.
 You will have to bear the burdens of others and carry those whose legs can no longer take them where they need to go.
-You will have to suffer, to endure, to persevere, not just for yourself, but for others.
+You will have to suffer, endure, and persevere, not just for yourself but others.
 And it will be painful”.
 Does coming back to awareness and living have to be painful?
 Are there other ways to shift our perspectives on life without suffering?
 Or is the pain just part of the journey?

 Jeff: It’s only painful if you’ve been living a safe, comfortable life.
 If you’re already letting your heart be broken by a broken world, then it may be less painful.
 But yes, I think pain is part of the journey.